 Copyright 2014 MillieAnne Lowe, Orange County, California

-Stetson felt fear running through his mind and the flow of his anger pulsating after it.
+Fear ran through Stetson’s mind and the flow of his anger pulsated after it.
 He grit his teeth hard and prepared to use more force to hold Steele back from following Marilyn and Mark.
 The young couple and their friends boarded the cable car.
 The sooner they leave this area the better, thought Stetson.
 He saw Steele’s intense stare and knew that the killer intended to get even.

 The gripman rang the bell and the cable car moved forward.
 Steele watched through the Cafe windows as it started its uphill climb.
 He gave the crowd of passengers a false smile, and waved good-bye as if they were old friends.